MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/understand-use-cases.md

 # Understand your use cases

+Building an awesome Teams app is all about finding the right combination to meet your user's needs.
+If you're going to meet those needs, you first need to understand them.

-The Microsoft Teams platform offers a large variety of [entry points and UI elements](../../concepts/extensibility-points.md) your app can take advantage of.
+//The Microsoft Teams platform offers a large variety of [entry points and UI elements](../../concepts/extensibility-points.md) your app can take advantage of.
 > [!NOTE]
 > Before you start building your use cases, you must have a good understanding of Teams capabilities and what is possible on the Teams platform using them.
 Each feature is a way of interacting with your users in a way that makes the Teams app capability relevant to the user need.

 :::image type="content" source="../../assets/images/overview/teams-apps-capabilities.png" alt-text="Image showing Teams capabilities" border="true":::

-Each method of interacting with your users has its strengths and weaknesses.
-Building an awesome Teams app is all about finding the right combination to meet your user's needs.
-If you're going to meet those needs, you first need to understand them.
+Each method of interacting with your users has its strengths and weaknesses.//

 ## Understand the problem

 Every app has a core problem or a need to solve.
 Before you start building an app, you need to articulate what that problem is.

-At its heart, Teams is a collaboration platform, so apps that bridge gaps in achieving effective collaboration are a great fit.
+At its heart, Teams is a collaboration platform.
 It is also a social platform, is natively cross-platform, sits at the heart of Office 365, and offers a personal canvas for you to create apps.

-In this social platform, there is a wide variety of needs that can be solved with a Teams app.
+In this collaborative social platform, there is a wide variety of needs that can be solved with a Teams app.
+For instance, apps that bridge gaps in achieving effective collaboration are a great fit.

 You can solve wide variety of problems, provided you understand which one you're trying to solve.
 Before you start building an app, ask relevant questions, such as:

 * What are the pros and cons of the current state system used by your users?
 * What are the issues faced by your users that you want to address?